 - If the Executive Board recommends the applicant for membership, he/she will be contacted and sent for a physical and agility test.

 - Upon successful completion of the physical and agility test, the applicant will be brought in for an orientation session with department Officers.

 The total process takes about 6-8 weeks but could take longer depending on department schedule.
 You will be kept up-to-date throughout the application process.

-Please print the membership application and mail it to:
+Please complete our membership application and follow the instructions. and mail it to:

 For questions or more information call Nichole Zarling at 414-303-2105